 And luckily, Pavel was able to snap a few photos of us as well!

 I wish we had better photographs to wish you all a Merry Christmas, but this is all we have for this year.
-We are sincerely hoping that donations for the site come in for the next year so we can get a better camera because the one we shoot with is from 2006!
-Donations also help cover the costs of running the site such as paying for the domain name, website hosting, various plug-ins, email programs, research materials and so forth.
+We sincerely hope donations for the site come in for the next year so we can get a better camera because the one we shoot with is from 2006!
+Donations also help cover the costs of running the site, such as paying for the domain name, website hosting, various plug-ins, email programs, research materials, and so forth.

-Here we are, Zynnia, Kytka and Zanna – the Tres Bohemes – wishing you a very Merry Christmas!
+Here we are, Zynnia, Kytka, and Zanna – the Tres Bohemes – wishing you a Merry Christmas!

-While waiting for the fish to fry, we enjoyed a few of these delicious Kokosový kmen cookies, also known as Coconut logs.
-We tried the recipe for the first time this year from the Czech Cookbook website and they were a hit!
+While waiting for the fish to fry, we enjoyed some delicious Kokosový kmen cookies, also known as Coconut logs.
+We tried the recipe for the first time this year from the Czech Cookbook website, and they were a hit!

 And before we knew it…